yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu, Ph.D. (simplified Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
 I obtained my doctoral degree in computer science from New Jersey Institute of Technology (while receiving the Joseph Leung Award for Best PhD Thesis).
 I have a broad spectrum of interests in blockchain infrastructure, decentralized applications, and the design and analysis of multi-party cryptographic protocols.
-In particular, my research aims at bringing solutions to build more efficient and/or more secure blockchains and decentralized applications.
+In particular, my research aims at bringing efficient and secure solutions towards decentralization.